pingswept/me30-website/content/notes/voltage-regulation.md

 ## Voltage regulation

 Okay, so we have high voltages because we want to avoid losing all of our energy in the wires leading to our devices.
+However, we don't want to use really high voltage for everything-- our motors would spin too fast and some chips might get too hot.
 How do we lower the voltage from a high voltage down to the one we want?

 The easiest solution is to use a chip called a linear voltage regulator, along with two capacitors.
 A typical circuit is shown below.
+High voltage goes in one side, and low voltage comes out the other side.
+For the L7805CV that we use, the input voltage can range between 7 V and 25 V. The output voltage will always be very close to 5 V (maybe 4.9-5.1 V).

 ![voltage regulator circuit](/img/voltage-regulator-circuit.png)